Frequently Asked Questions

 All participants must provide their own transportation both to the lodging in New Hampshire or to the Ammonoosuc Ravine Trailhead and back home.

-We will provide round-trip transportation between lodgings and trailheads on the day of the climb for Double Climb participants.
-Single climbers may choose to make personal arrangements to carpool to the trailhead.
+We will provide round-trip transportation between lodgings and trailheads on the day of the climb for Double Climb participants only.
+Single Hikers may choose to make personal arrangements to carpool to the trailhead.

 We will provide parking permits for all.